mfreema5/tawp/pages/relaxed-sideways-stats.md

 ![Figure NN: Probability curve](./images/basic-prob-curve-200.png)

 The horizontal axis is the possible values for some measure.
 The vertical axis is the probability of getting each value on the horizontal axis when you make a measurement.
-Typically, we aren't usually interested in the probability of a specific value, and instead we're interested in the probability of getting a result that is bounded by some specific value.
-Where “bounded by” means that the result in which we're interested is anything that is either “greater than or equal to” or “less than or equal to” the specific value.
+Typically, however, we aren't interested in the probability of a specific value, but rather we're interested in the probability of getting a result that is bounded by some specific value.
+In other words, we're interested in the probability of getting a result that is “greater than or equal to” or that is “less than or equal to” some value.

-The probability of getting a result that is bounded by some specific value is equal to the total area under the curve on the appropriate side of that value.
+The probability of getting a result that is bounded by a specific value is equal to the total area under the curve on the appropriate side of that value.
 In the example graphic (figure NN), the the shaded area is the probability of getting a result that's “less than or equal to” the bounding value.

 In the case of linear regression, the probability that comes up most often is the “*p* value”, a.k.a, “alpha”, “confidence level”, etc.  In the social sciences, the most common value for *alpha* is 5%, often reported as “*p*<.05”.